calaldees/frameworks_and_languages_module/docs/future/WebProgramming.md

 Each example is to be short (less than 100 lines) and require no external libraries (with the exception of raw WebSocket handling)
 * WebSocket Echo server
     * provided to students [example](https://github.com/calaldees/channelServer) (can be simplified for class use)
+* Cookies - Make a tracking cookie that stores information between multiple sites (js lib?)
+    * Set by server
+    * Set by client
+    * How they are used cross domain for tracking
+    * They are contentious because unbeknownst to you, someone can put data on your computer and your computer without your knowledge is sending that information out on every request to other machines
+        * Analogy/Example: What if I was to store a racial slur on your machine without your knowledge and your machine starts sending that to other computers every time it communicates with them.

 References
 ----------